linkerd/linkerd2-conformance/README.md

 ### Using the Sonobuoy CLI

-[Sonobuoy](https://github.com/vmware-tanzu/sonobuoy) offers a reliable way to run diagnostic tests in a Kuberenetes cluster.
+[Sonobuoy](https://github.com/vmware-tanzu/sonobuoy) offers a reliable way to run diagnostic tests in a Kubernetes cluster.
 We leverage its [plugin model](https://sonobuoy.io/docs/master/plugins/) to run conformance tests inside a Kubernetes pod.

 The below commands assume that the user has the [Sonobuoy CLI](https://github.com/vmware-tanzu/sonobuoy#installation) and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) (with a correctly configured `kubeconfig`) installed locally.